-Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.
+Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.

-We also cover supplemental emergency care world-wide.
+Plan covers supplemental emergency care worldwide.
 There is a \$50,000 maximum plan benefit coverage amount for emergency services outside the U.S. and its territories.